 The bait clicker turned on (engaged) creates a clicking noise when the spool moves forward and turned off (disengaged) the reel operates as normal with no noise.

-For years the bait clicker or line alarm was considered a “must have” for catfish anglers but in recent years with increased popularity of circle hooks it’s become less important for many anglers.
+For years the bait clicker or line alarm was considered a “must-have” for catfish anglers but in recent years with the increased popularity of circle hooks, it’s become less important for many anglers.